Metrics for Dataset Demographic Bias: A Case Study on Facial Expression Recognition: Results

 \textbf{Representational bias.} Overall, we observe the lowest representational bias values in the ITW-I datasets, followed by the ITW-M and finally the LAB datasets.
-Across the three groups, gender is the least biased component, followed by age, with race exhibiting the highest scores.
-We can observe almost no representational bias in the gender component for all of the datasets, with most having a $|\text{G}|-\text{ENS}$ close to $0$.
-The exception to this is JAFFE, a laboratory-gathered dataset taken from a small sample of Japanese women.
-It is important to remember that this dataset was never intended to be used as a general dataset for ML training~\cite{Lyons2021}.
+Gender is the least biased component across the three groups, followed by age, and race exhibits the highest bias.
+We observe almost no representational bias in the gender component for all datasets, with most having a $|\text{G}|-\text{ENS}$ close to $0$.
+The exception to this is JAFFE, a laboratory-gathered dataset taken from a small sample of Japanese women that was never intended to be used as a general dataset for ML training~\cite{Lyons2021}.
 In the age and race components, the biases are more generalized, with the LAB datasets exhibiting the highest representational bias, while the ITW-M and ITW-I datasets seem to be less biased.
 Despite this, the ITW-M appear to be closer to the representation profiles of the LAB datasets than to those of the ITW-I datasets.
 Globally, EXPW, MMAFEDB and RAF-DB are the least representationally biased datasets, with low $|\text{G}|-\text{ENS}$ in the age ($\leq 3.258$) and the race ($\leq 3.445$) components.
 For the evenness aspect of representational bias, we can observe the results of $1-\text{SEI}$, which is relatively low and homogeneous across the ITW-I datasets.
 The two ITW-M datasets are less even across the represented groups than either the ITW-I and LAB datasets.
 Finally, the LAB datasets have a large and less coherent range of evenness values, showing a larger variety of demographic profiles between them.

 \textbf{Global stereotypical bias.} Overall, stereotypical bias seems to be present at a lower rate than representational bias for the three groups, with only weak and medium bias found in some cases according to the $\phi_C$ metric thresholds.
 The least biased group is the LAB group in two of the components (gender and age), while the ITW-M is the least biased in the remaining one (race).
 As expected, this type of bias is almost absent from most LAB datasets, as they usually take samples for all the target classes for each subject.
 Despite this, some LAB datasets, such as LIRIS-CSE, GEMEP, iSAFE, CK, and CK+, do not follow this rule.
 These datasets only include certain classes for each subject, and in these cases they exhibit as much stereotypical bias as the ITW-I datasets.
 This effect is present mostly in the age and race components, while in the gender category these LAB datasets still exhibit lower bias scores than the ITW-I ones.
 ITW-I datasets have an overall higher stereotypical bias, with most of them showing weak or medium bias in the three demographic components, especially for the gender component.
 From the ITW-I datasets, the least stereotypically biased are EXPW and MMAFEDB.
 The two ITW-M, namely, SFEW and CAER-S, show very different stereotypical bias profiles, with SFEW having higher stereotypical bias scores in the three demographic components, while CAER-S is unbiased in the race component and less biased in the two other components compared to SFEW.